 Stabilizing Hungry Families

-How does food make a difference?
-It improves almost everything in someone’s life: from health and learning to parenting, employment and mental health.
+Food Change Everything™.
+It improves almost everything in someone’s life: from health and learning to parent, employment and mental health.

 Food means brain power: Boosting kids’ ability to learn

 Imagine driving a car with no fuel.
 That’s what kids experience when they don’t get enough to eat before they come to school.
 Children who suffer from poor nutrition during the brain’s most formative years score much lower on tests of vocabulary, reading comprehension, arithmetic and general knowledge.
-The Minnesota Cost/Benefit Impact study shows that kids who have enough to eat during the day concentrate better, act out less and have improved academic performance over time.
+Kids who have enough to eat during the day concentrate better, act out less and have improved academic performance over time.
 How do we help kids have the food they need?

 With a grant from Second Harvest Heartland, Bertrand Weber, Minneapolis Public Schools Director of Culinary Services, converted an old truck and took meals on the road.
 He served lunch to kids every day of the week during the summer in under-resourced areas of the city as identified by Community Close-up research sponsored by Hunger-Free Minnesota.
 “Going mobile was the best way to reach kids who might be missing meals during the summer,” he says.
 “Food not only keeps them energized but helps them stay healthy and ready to learn in the fall.”